ABOUT US

 Co-Founder & COO

-Casey Floyd is an athletes’ rights advocate.
+Casey Floyd has been an athletes’ rights advocate for over a decade.
 Casey grew up a huge UCLA fan and Ed O’Bannon became his childhood hero after O’Bannon led UCLA to the 1995 NCAA Championship.
 Almost two decades later, Casey was a law student when O’Bannon sued the NCAA.
 Casey became obsessed with the lawsuit and was disturbed to learn the unsettling truth that college athletes were the only American citizens prohibited from using their own name, image, and likeness.
 The legal injustices and civil rights issues became Casey’s driving force, rerouting his career toward the intertwined worlds of college athletics and civil rights.

 Casey received his undergraduate degree in Business Law and Marketing from California State University Northridge (2011) and his law degree from Washington and Lee School of Law (2015).
 Casey saw behind the veil and realized all sincere feedback related to NIL and athlete compensation was dismissed and some committee structures were just smoke and mirrors for the public.
 This revelation pushed him to venture out in 2020, co-founding NOCAP Sports in search of a more impactful path.